seizoux/Ami/README.md

 # Ami
-closed on ami team. do not distribute,, or use for own scopes.
+closed on ami team. do not distribute or use for own scopes.